gkane1234/gravity/README.md

  6. Radix bits cannot be changed from 4
  7. Camera is jumpy especially when far away
  8. There is a discrete change between glow and body rendering when moving towards a body
+ 9. Buttons stay pressed down aside from selectors
+ 10. One of the settings does not show in trhe settings pane